Term Life Insurance Quotes

 5. Return of Premium Rider: This rider actually converts your cost of insurance from an expense to an investment.
 The return of premium rider provides for the insurer to return all the premiums paid on your policy if you outlive the policy term.
 This refund is paid in a tax-free lump sum to the policyholder and can be used to supplement your retirement plan or for any other reason you choose.

 Depending on your insurance company, there are several other riders available as well.
 Speak with your independent agent to discover which rider best meets your needs.

 What if I sell my Home and Purchase another with a Larger Mortgage?

 If you move from your current home to another home with a larger mortgage, your policy will still provide the coverage because your insurance covers you, not your home.
 If your current mortgage protection insurance is not sufficient to pay off the new larger mortgage, simply purchase some additional insurance to cover the difference.
 When the new mortgage is reduced to the amount of the old policy, you can cancel the new one or keep it in force.

 If your concern is to have coverage for a lifetime, the conversion option will allow you to convert all or some of your insurance to permanent coverage.
-Yes it will be more expensive because your new permanent coverage will be based on the rate for your new age but, you will not have to worry about your health since the conversion does not consider your health underwriting.
+Yes, it will be more expensive because your new permanent coverage will be based on the rate for your new age, but you will not have to worry about your health since the conversion does not consider your health underwriting.

 If you are concerned about aging out of affordable life insurance rates, call us now!
-We would be delighted to speak with you about your life insurance needs and expectations.
-You can reach LifeInsure.com at (866) 691-0100 during normal business hours, or contact us at firstname.lastname@example.org at your convenience.[
+And, if you are concerned if your current policy is sufficient for mortgage insurance protection, we would be delighted to speak with you about your life insurance needs and expectations.
+You can reach LifeInsure.com at (866) 868-0099 during normal business hours or contact us through our website at your convenience.